-Tuition and fee information can be found in the "Tuition and Fees" section of the catalog.
+Tuition and fee information can be found in "Appendix A: Tuition and Fees" in this catalog.
 Modular programs are offered throughout the year on a schedule independent of the standard quarter calendar.
 When a student begins enrollment in a modular program, the student is charged for tuition by academic year, instead of by quarter.